Menu

 Tjanpi award for Best Student Paper in Environmental Statistics

-The Tjanpi Award is an annual student prize we award for the best student paper in environmental statistics.
+Nominations are now being accepted for the 2024 Tjanpi Award, the annual student prize for best student paper in environmental statistics, sponsored by the SSA Environmental Statistics Section.
 To be eligible a student must be:

 • A current member of the SSA and the Environmental Statistics Section

-The winner will receive a cash prize and will be asked to present in an invited session on environmental statistics at the next annual stats conference.
+The winner will receive $500 and will be asked to present in an invited session on environmental statistics at the next annual stats conference.

 Central Australian landscape dominated by Tjanpi, photo by Sara Winter